DAP-official-com/shopee_open_api/.gitlab/issue_templates/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea to improve frappe_docker
+about: Suggest an idea to improve shopee_open_api
 labels: enhancement
 ---

 <!--
-Welcome to the Frappe Framework issue tracker!
-Before creating an issue, please heed the following:
+Welcome to the shopee_open_api issue tracker!
+Before creating an issue, please read the following:
 1. Use the search function before creating a new issue.
 Duplicates will be closed and directed to the original discussion.
 2. When making a feature request, make sure to be as verbose as possible.
 The better you convey your message, the greater the drive to make it happen.
 -->